-ASU Health Services is dedicated to the well-being and educational success of each individual student by providing high quality health care that is accessible, affordable, and compassionate.
-For victims and survivors of sexual violence, this means understanding the unique needs of each individual and talking with them about their healthcare options such as testing for pregnancy and sexually transmitted infections.
+ASU Health Services is dedicated to understanding the unique needs of each individual victim and survivor and talking with them about their healthcare options such as testing for pregnancy and sexually transmitted infections.

-ASU Victim Advocates are housed in the ASU Police Department but are available to meet victims and survivors anywhere on campus to talk about your options.
-Victim advocates can assist filing for an order of protection, provide more information about forensic exams and the legal reporting process and can connect you with campus and community resources.
+ASU Victim Advocates are housed in the ASU Police Department, but are available to meet victims and survivors anywhere on campus.
+Victim advocates can assist with filing for an order of protection, provide more information about forensic exams and the legal reporting process and can connect you with campus and community resources.

-The Employee Assistance and Employee Wellness team’s focus is to support the health and well-being of the ASU workforce.
-EAO offers programs and services for employees, managers, leaders and groups to educate, inform, assess, support, screen, refer and provide brief interventions on a wide range of behavioral health topics that can impact both individuals and teams.
+The Employee Assistance and Employee Wellness team supports the health and well-being of the ASU workforce.
 All services provided by EAO are confidential, including those related to harassment or violence regardless of whether it occurs on campus or off.

 EMPACT’s ASU dedicated hotline offers crisis support for students 24 hours a day, 7 days a week.
 Trained crisis intervention specialists can provide confidential support to victims and survivors.